 The Bushnell Wingman is a relatively niche product, especially here in the UK when buggies aren't especially prevalent, but it certainly delivers on what it sets out to do – it works well in a buggy and it enables you to play music and get yardages from the GPS app with high-quality audio.
 It’s ideal if you want to have a bit of fun on the course, although it is trickier to use if you’re not in a buggy.

-Bushnell Wingman GPS Speaker Review Bushnell describe the Wingman as a “first of its kind” product and they’re certainly breaking new ground with a device that enables you to combine high quality audio from your phone with audible GPS distances from the Bushnell Golf App.
+Bushnell describe the Wingman as a “first of its kind” product and they’re certainly breaking new ground with a device that enables you to combine high quality audio from your phone with audible GPS distances from the Bushnell Golf App.

+It’s pretty easy to set up as you simply pair your phone with the Wingman using Bluetooth and the app is free to download when you buy a Bushnell product.
 From there, you can play any audio from your phone, whether that’s music podcasts or anything in between.
-The sound quality is excellent and it’s very easy to adjust the volume, play and pause.
+As on the best golf speakers, the sound quality is excellent and it’s very easy to adjust the volume, play and pause.

 The unit connects to the metal stanchion of a buggy with Bite magnetic technology.
 It was reassuringly secure with seven pounds of pulling force and will stay safely attached unless you go over extreme bumps at high speeds (which you probably shouldn’t be doing anyway!).

+There is a clip if you want to attach it to your bag if you’re carrying or using a trolley, but the device is a bit large for this and can bounce around.
 The rechargeable battery lasts up to 10 hours and we didn’t have any problems with it running out prematurely.
 It also has a built-in USB port for charging other devices, which is a nice addition as you’ll be using your phone a lot.
 The app also provides 3D hole flyovers and score tracking.